- 1 How to Create Backlinks Manually

-After they reply, mention that you also run a website and would be grateful if they would consider sharing it with their audience.
-By putting it this way, you are again offering something of value to their readers while letting them know you value the website owner’s contributions.
+After they reply, mention that you also run a site and would be grateful if they would consider sharing it with their audience.
+By putting it this way, you are again offering something of value to their visitors while letting them know you value the website owner’s contributions.

-Knowing from where your competitors get their inbound links makes it possible to copy them.
+Knowing where your competitors get their inbound links makes it possible to copy them.
 By analyzing their sites for backlinks, it’s frequently possible to obtain the same links yourself.

 Go to Open Site Explorer (opensiteexplorer.com).
 Type in the URL of a competitor.
 The next screen will show you a list of backlinks pointing to the site.
 Many will be blog and forum comments.
 Identify these and go to the same source and make your own.